gichinga03/video-player-2/README.md

 - Spotify-inspired UI with album artwork
 - Music playback with controls
 - Download functionality for offline listening
-- Automatic album artwork extraction from metadata
-- Fallback to generated artwork for files without covers
+- Consistent default album artwork for all tracks

 ## Screenshots